rtpoogle/MoreEmotesPatch/Release/README.md

 # More Emotes Patch

-Allows movement while emoting with More Emotes.
+Allows movement while emoting with More Emotes (+ BetterEmotes).

 ## Features